nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Format: `clearresultbox`

-Success output: A blank output window.
+Success output: clear all the information contained in the result box at bottom.

 ### Clearing staff: `clearstaff`